Watts-Lab/task-mapping/Whac-A-Mole.md

 ## Materials for alternative versions of the experiment
 > Players played 30 different variations of the game.
+>
+> Experiment Two: A male confederate played 4 blocks of 4 whac-a-mole games (4 × 4 = 16 games) against 20 separate players.
+The confederate was instructed to be slow in blocks 1 and 3 and fast in blocks 2 and 4 and to only hit correct (i.e., yellow or green) targets.
+Researchers did not dissociate between reward and punishment of opponents, and players could only affect their own score when hitting a target.
+Experiment Three: New participants played four blocks against a computer.
+The actions of the computer opponent were based on the confederate’s behavior of a selected experimental session in experiment 2.
+The player’s wins and losses were scored according to whether he or she hit the targets before the invisible confederate

 # Procedure
 ## Steps